W4ZM/STM32F446RE/README.md

 # STM32F446RE-PROJECT
-in this branch, i implemented the simplest form of retargeting standard output, to send debugging informations to the terminal through UART protocol.
+in this branch, i implemented the simplest form of retargeting standard output, to send debug messages to the terminal through UART protocol in polling mode.

 ## Requirements
 - Linux OS